vguerrerobosch/dotfiles/README.md

 Credits: https://github.com/driesvints/dotfiles

+### Backup your data

+- Commit and push any changes/branches to your git repositories
+- Save all important documents from non-iCloud directories
+- Save all of your work from apps which aren't synced through iCloud
+- Export important data from your local database
+- Update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`

 ## Setting up your Mac

 After backing up your old Mac you may now follow these install instructions to setup a new one.